decodingml/enterprise-mcp-course/apps/pr-reviewer-mcp-servers/README.md

   ```
 These commands will guide you through the process of authorizing your app and obtaining the required API tokens.

+> **Note:**
+> It’s important to understand why we use a **GitHub App integration** instead of calling the **GitHub MCP remote server** or the **GitHub API** directly with a PAT (Personal Access Token).
+>
+> A **GitHub App** is a registered integration that provides fine-grained permissions, webhook support, and secure authentication.
+It’s the recommended approach for production and enterprise environments.
+>
+> Both the **GitHub MCP remote server** and the **GitHub API** (REST/GraphQL) are ways to access GitHub data.
+However, they rely on credentials—such as tokens—issued by a GitHub App to operate securely and within GitHub’s permission model.

 **e.
 Open `.env` and fill in the rest of required credentials:**
   ```dotenv
   ASANA_TOKEN=<your_asana_token>